Connect with us!

 90K, 60K, free 25K Family Ride.
 All riders have a 9:00 am start time.

 All three routes feature quiet, narrow, rural lanes that invite riders to enjoy scenic country estates, peaceful equestrian fields and vineyards, and stunning overlooks of fertile valleys.
-The Gran and Medio Fondo offer beautiful, heavily-tree-canopied lanes and some steep downhill.
+The 90K and 60K offer beautiful, heavily-tree-canopied lanes and some steep downhill.
 All rides start and finish at Wilsonville’s beautiful Memorial Park.

-The most challenging course climbs 5,500 feet in elevation, traveling up, over, and around Petes and Parrott Mountains, and rewards riders with incredible views of Mt.
+The most challenging course climbs 5,000 feet in elevation, traveling up and around Petes and Parrett Mountains, and rewards riders with incredible views of Mt.
 Hood.
 This route includes a few short stretches of hard-packed gravel.
-Watch our high-speed VIDEO of the 90K Gran Fondo.
+Watch our high-speed VIDEO of the 90K.

-This route includes many of the same features of the Gran Fondo with a less challenging climb, no gravel, and only 3,500 feet of elevation.
+This route includes many of the same features of the 90K with a less challenging climb, no gravel, and only 3,500 feet of elevation.

 25K Free Family Fun Ride